Mental Health Facilities Winfield, IL

 Du Page County Health Department Community Center - 1.1 miles from Winfield, IL

 Du Page County Health Department Community Center is one of mental health facilities in Wheaton, Illinois, located at 115 North County Farm Road, 60187 zip code.
-Du Page County Health Department Community Center provides partial hospitalization/day treatment, residential treatment and outpatient treatment.
-Du Page County Health Department Community Center provides trauma therapy, group therapy and cognitive behavioral therapy to young adults, adults and seniors 65 or older.
-Du Page County Health Department Community Center also supports clients referred from the court/judicial system, people requiring dual diagnosis treatment and children/adolescents with serious emotional disturbance.
-Additional services provided at Du Page County Health Department Community Center include psychosocial rehabilitation services, case management and suicide prevention services.
+Du Page County Health Department Community Center provides outpatient treatment, residential treatment and partial hospitalization/day treatment.
+Du Page County Health Department Community Center provides group therapy, individual psychotherapy and psychotropic medication to children / adolescents, adults and young adults.
+Du Page County Health Department Community Center also supports people requiring dual diagnosis treatment, clients referred from the court/judicial system and people with serious mental illness.
+Additional services provided at Du Page County Health Department Community Center include case management, suicide prevention services and psychosocial rehabilitation services.

 Learn More